aytugonan/aytugonan.github.io/_pages/publications.md

 # International Journal Papers (Indexed in SCI, SCI-Expanded, or SSCI)

 * Eğin, F., Onan, A., & Yildiz Durak, H. (2025).
 Let's Talk about EdTech!
 A Topic modeling analysis of AI Tools and Preservice Teachers' Perspectives.
 European Journal of Education.
-(Accepted)
 * Çaylı, Ö., Kılıç, V., Onan, A., & Wang, W. (2024).
 Multi-layer Gated Recurrent Unit based Recurrent Neural Network for Image Captioning.
 International Journal of Pattern Recognition and Artificial Intelligence.
 * Onan, A., & Alhumyani, H. (2024).Knowledge-Enhanced Transformer Graph Summarization (KETGS): Integrating Entity and Discourse Relations for Advanced Extractive Text Summarization, Mathematics.
 * Celikten, T., & Onan, A. (2024).
 HybridGAD: Identification of AI-Generated Radiology Abstracts Based on a Novel Hybrid Model with Attention Mechanism.
 CMC-Computers, Materials & Continua, 80(2), 3351-3377.